 Broadcast schedule for automation of professional broadcasting

-The basis of the schedule is a set of tasks that are checked every minute and are triggered when conditions match.
+The basis of the schedule is a set of tasks that are checked every minute and triggered when conditions match.

 Dynamic playlists - playlists made up of rotating folders or files - more details below.

-Schedule basis
+Schedule Basis

-****-**-** 10:00 AM Monday - 10:00 AM on Mondays, now that's fine
+****-**-** 10:00 Monday - 10 am on Mondays, this is already normal

 ****-**-** 20:15 - every day at 20:15